atom/flight-manual.atom.io/README.md

 ## Contributing

-If you'd like to help out by making a change or contributing a translation, take a look at the link:CONTRIBUTING.md[contributor's guide].
+If you'd like to help out by making a change or contributing a translation, take a look at the [contributor's guide](CONTRIBUTING.md).